AElfProject/AElf/docs/SCHEDULER.md

 **S as document**: document, such as json/xml/struct, is one of the best representation of an account/user, and the frequencey of interoperation between accounts is quite loose, especially for IM or personal evolving games.

-WRAP UP: Parallel execution scheduler is an important part in AELF, as an attempt to scale transaction computing power inside a single chain in AELF ecology.
-If it works as planned, complex industry usage will be made possible on AELF.
+WRAP UP: Parallel execution scheduler is an important part in ÆLF, as an attempt to scale transaction computing power inside a single chain in ÆLF ecology.
+If it works as planned, complex industry usage will be made possible on ÆLF.